marcojakob/code.makery.ch/collections/library/javafx-8-tutorial-fr-part3.md

 }
 </pre>

-Beberapa hal mengenai pengendali ini:
+A few things to note about this controller:

-* Metode `setPerson(...)` dapat dipanggil dari kelas lain untuk mengatur person yang di perbaharui.
+* The `setPerson(...)` method can be called from another class to set the person that is to be edited.
-* Ketika pengguna menekan tombol OK, metode `handleOk()` dipanggil.
-Pertama beberapa validasi dilakukan dengan memanggil metode `isInputValid()`.
-Hanya jika validasi telah berhasil, objek person di isi dengan data yang telah dimasukan oleh pengguna.
-Perubahan ini akan secara langsung di terapkan ke objek person yang telah di lewatkan ke `setPerson(...)`!
+* When the user clicks the OK butten, the `handleOk()` method is called.
+First, some validation is done by calling the `isInputValid()` method.
+Only if validation was successful, the person object is filled with the data that the user entered.
+Those changes will directly be applied to the person object that was passed to `setPerson(...)`!
-* boolean `okClicked` digunakan sehinga pemanggil dapat menentukan ketika pengguna menekan tombol Ok atau Cancel.
+* The boolean `okClicked` is used so that the caller can determine whether the user clicked the OK or Cancel button.

-### Kaitkan Tampilan dan Pengendali
+### Link View and Controller

-Dengan dibuatnya tampilan (fxml) dan pengendali, kita perlu menghubungkan mereka bersama:
+With the View (FXML) and the controller created we need to link them together:

-1. Buka `PersonEditDialog.fxml`.
+1. Open the `PersonEditDialog.fxml`.
-2. Di kelompok *Controller* dibagian kiri, pilih `PersonEditDialogController` sebagai kelas controller class.
+2. In the *Controller* group on the left side select select the `PersonEditDialogController` as controller class.
-3. Atur **fx:id** pada semua `TextField` dengan pengendali yang sesuai.
+3. Set the **fx:id** of all `TextField`s to the corresponding field of the controller.
-4. Atur **onAction** dari dua tombol ke metode penanganan yang sesuai.
+4. Set the **onAction** of the two buttons to the corresponding handler method.

-### Membuka Dialog
+### Opening the Dialog

-Tambah metode untuk memuat dan menampilkan person dialog didalam `MainApp`:
+Add a method to load and display the edit person dialog inside our `MainApp`:

 ##### MainApp.java